 While CBSE is a hot favourite among Indian parents, it might come as a surprise to you that it was ICSE that was established first in 1958.
 CBSE came into being only in 1962.
 Both of them strive to provide high-quality education through a rather rigorous approach to learning.

-While the two curricula were focussed on textual learning, over the years, they have made progressive steps beyond regular teaching methods.
+While the two curricula were focused on textual learning, over the years, they have made progressive steps beyond regular teaching methods.
 CBSE introduced the Continuous Comprehensive Evaluation (CCE) for grades 6 to 10.
 This is aimed to test students throughout the year rather than a single exam at the end of the year.

-ICSE initially began as an alternative to the American and the British systems but evolved into a comprehensive curriculum laying more emphasis on practice than theoretical knowledge.
+Curriculum TriviaICSE initially began as an alternative to the American and British systems but evolved into a comprehensive curriculum laying more emphasis on practice than theoretical knowledge. |

 The curriculum is also followed globally in countries such as UAE, Singapore and Indonesia, among others.
 It has been evolving over the years with one of the latest changes being the introduction of additional subjects and compartmental exams for the students.

-Acceptance of Indian curriculum in Global Universities
+Acceptance of Indian Curriculum in Global Universities

-Indian students are increasingly opting for overseas education right from their undergraduate course.
+Indian students are increasingly opting for overseas education right from their undergraduate courses.
 About five years ago, most of these students belonged to international curriculum schools.
 However, there has been a new trend with national board students also deciding to study abroad.

 Over the past three to four years, there has been a steady flow of students from CBSE and ICSE schools to universities abroad.
 While the USA continues to be a favourite destination, Hong Kong, Canada, the UK and Australia are among the top options too.